atticus-sullivan/catppuccinPalette/README.md

 For a manual installation:

-* put the files `catppuccinPalette.ins` and `catppuccinPalette.dtx` in the same directory;
+* put the files `catppuccinpalette.ins` and `catppuccinpalette.dtx` in the same directory;
-* run `latex catppuccinPalette.ins` in that directory.
+* run `latex catppuccinpalette.ins` in that directory.

-The file `catppuccinPalette.sty` will be generated.
+The file `catppuccinpalette.sty` will be generated.

-The file `catppuccinPalette.sty` is the only file necessary to use the latex packet `catppuccinPalette`.
+The file `catppuccinpalette.sty` is the only file necessary to use the latex package `catppuccinPalette`.
 You have to put it in the same directory as your document or (best) in a `texmf` tree.

 Simplified version: